 Best USB Turntable Buying Guide: Welcome to What Hi-Fi?'s round-up of the best USB turntables you can buy in 2019.

-Your vinyl collection is vulnerable and valuable.
-It has likely been handed down, lovingly preserved and, let's face it, it's largely irreplaceable.
-So why not preserve your tangible collection in the form of digital files – especially since most of it will be nigh on impossible to hunt down on streaming services?
-These USB turntables not only offer this functionality, they sound great for the price, too.
-And let's not forget, Black Friday is just around the corner, so there's no better time for sniffing out bargains.
+Your vinyl collection is both vulnerable and valuable.
+It has likely been handed down, lovingly preserved and, let's face it, replacing it would be nigh-on-impossible.
+That's why preserving your tangible collection in the form of digital files is a good idea.
+To emphasise our point: can you imagine hunting down and collecting your particular stash of records on various streaming services?
+No, neither can we.
+These USB turntables not only offer the ability to rip your records for digital safe-keeping, they sound great for the price, too.

 Its plastic chassis, available in silver or black, wears a shiny, tasteful finish, and the streamline tonearm mechanics and hood fixings mean that, at a quick glance, Audio Technica's AT-LP60-USB deck could pass for a model worth twice the price.